 How to decorate a daycare classroom by age group

 The first step to designing the rooms in your childcare center is to carefully consider the children you serve and what their needs are based on their age.
-The decor and furnishings that you use should be functional, developmentally appropriate, and able to facilitate a wide range of activities and learning.
+Use decor and furnishings that are functional, developmentally appropriate, and able to facilitate a wide range of activities and learning.

 Here are a few of the most common elements needed for daycare centers, broken down by age group.